Lords of Chaos (criminal group): Escalation

-In the early morning of April 20, 1996, the group, aided by Lyle Rath, escalated their terror campaign by destroying a historic 12300 sqft two-story brick Coca-Cola bottling plant in Fort Myers.
+In the early morning of April 20, 1996, the group escalated their terror campaign by destroying a historic 12300 sqft two-story brick Coca-Cola bottling plant in Fort Myers.
 Foster's original plan had been to destroy the building on April 19 to emulate the Oklahoma City bombing on its one year anniversary.
 Like Timothy McVeigh, he saw his actions as a retaliation against the government for the Waco Siege, which had occurred on April 19, 1993.

 Foster used a Pepsi can filled with gunpowder and fitted with a 25 foot firework fuse to destroy the historic building.
-While the other boys arranged propane tanks around the building which they had previously stolen from a local convenience store, Foster ignited the fuse of the homemade bomb.
+While the other boys arranged stolen propane tanks around the building, Foster ignited the fuse of the homemade bomb.
 The boys then retreated to a picnic table across the street where they could view the destruction.
 About 13 minutes later, an intense explosion ripped through the building, causing an estimated $100,000 in damage.

 On April 26, Kevin Foster and Peter Magnotti robbed and carjacked Emory Lewis, Derek Shields's landlord and the owner of the local Alva Country Diner.
 Shields had hated Lewis since he had heard him call his mother a "bitch" and "poor white trash."
 Lewis was uninjured in the attack.